phil-mansfield/symphony/docs/source/symlib_documentation.rst

 .. function:: symlib.plot_circle(ax, x, y, r, **kwargs)

    Plots the a circle to a given `matplotlib.pyplot.Axes <https://matplotlib.org/stable/api/axes_api.html#the-axes-class>`_.
-This is a convenience function which helps with example code in the tutorial.
+This is a convenience function that helps with example code in the tutorial.

    All keyword arguments accepted by `matplotlib.pyplot.plot <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html>`_ are accepted as keywords arguments by this function.